Abbey Park, Leicester

 Abbey Park is a public park in Leicester, England, through which the River Soar flows.
-It is owned and managed by Leicester City Council.
+It is owned and managed by Leicester City Council and is Leicester’s premier park.
 It opened in 1882 on the flood plain of the River Soar, and expanded in 1932 to include the area west of the river that had formerly been the medieval St Mary's Abbey, still bounded by large medieval walls.
 The park includes the archaeological sites of the Abbey and the ruins of Cavendish House, along with a wide range of decorative and recreational parkland features.

+It is Grade II* listed in Historic England's Register of Parks and Gardens.

 History

 In 1876 Leicester town council bought 57 acres of marshy ground between the river and canal from the Earl of Dysart in order to develop flood prevention plans.
 Planning for this first incarnation of the park was underway by 1879, as part of designs by the borough surveyors for the relief of flooding in the area.
 However the design for the park itself was opened up to a competition.
 The winning design, with its bandstand, rustic bridges and planted gardens, was the work of William Barron, a celebrated landscape designer.
 It was Leicester's first public park of significant size, and was opened on 29 May 1882 by the Prince and Princess of Wales, an event commemorated by an ornate plaque at the Abbey Park Road entrance.
 The park was created in an area that had previously been described as "marshy ground in a poor district" at a cost of over £40,000.
 The works included the widening and deepening of the river over a length of around a mile, with the excavated earth used to create mounds within the park, as well as the construction of stone weirs and locks.
 Three new bridges were constructed crossing the river.
 An artificial lake was created and over 33,000 trees planted.
 Excavations as part of the work discovered remains of animals including elephants and rhinoceros.
 The resulting park occupied 57 acres of land between the River Soar and the Grand Union Canal.
 Two lodges designed by architect Mr. J. Tait were built at the Abbey Road entrance to the park.